crisdesivo/Control-of-chaos-TCG/README.md

-# Control of chaos trading card game
+# Control of chaos: Trading card game

 A trading card game coded in python with a retro graphic interface.